 - Why do I see known domains trying to access my network?

-- What does the Flow Count/Blocked Count mean?
+- What does Flow Count/Blocked Count mean?

 - Why are there so many DNS blocks?